jsfiddle/togetherjs/site/docs/index.md

 `TogetherJSConfig_ignoreMessages`:
     Contains a list of all the messages that will be ignored when console logging.
 Defaults to the list ["cursor-update", "keydown", "scroll-update"].

+`TogetherJSConfig_ignoreForms`:
+    Contains a list of all the forms that will be ignored, defaults to [":password"].
+Can be set to true to ignore all forms.

 There are additional hooks you can configure, which are described in [Extending TogetherJS](#extending-togetherjs).

 ## Start TogetherJS Button